iraikov/chicken-lapack/README.md

-These routines compute the Cholesky factorization of a symmetric positive definite matrix ''A''.
-The factorization has the form:
+These routines compute the Cholesky factorization of a symmetric positive definite matrix A. The factorization has the form:

-* ''A = U**T * U''     if UPLO = '''Upper'''
+* A = U**T * U     if UPLO = 'Upper'
-* ''A = L  * L**T''     if UPLO = '''Lower'''
+* A = L  * L**T     if UPLO = 'Lower'

-where ''U'' is an upper triangular, and ''L'' is a lower triangular matrix.
-Optional argument ''LDA'' is the leading dimension of array ''A''.
-The return value is the factor ''U'' or ''L''from the Cholesky factorization, depending on the value of argument UPLO.
+where U is an upper triangular, and L is a lower triangular matrix.
+Optional argument LDA is the leading dimension of array
+A. The return value is the factor U or Lfrom the Cholesky factorization, depending on the value of argument UPLO.